moonbuggy/docker-python-musl-wheels/README.md

 non-x64 architectures.
 This can result in slow Python builds in Docker because modules with no available wheel need to be built from source when the image is.

-This repo generates Docker images containing wheel files for the module, python version and architecture specified by the image tag.
+This repo generates Docker images containing wheel files for the module and python version specified by the image tag (older images also specify the architecture in the tags).
 These images are intended to be used as part of a multi-stage Docker image build, providing pre-built wheels to a Python stage.
 The images contain wheels for the module in the tag and any dependencies.

 > [!NOTE]
 > These are primarily intended for use in my own Docker images, to avoid